-This kind of cost refers to the total cost of a product once it had arrived at the buyer’s door/warehouse/facility.
+Landed cost refers to the total cost of a product (a shipment) one needs to pay, from the seller’s warehouse/manufacturer to the buyer’s warehouse/facility.

-Not all of these components are present in every shipment, but all that are must be considered part of the total cost.
+Not all of these components are present in every shipment, but must be considered part of the total cost.

 You can check through a chart below, and take it as your calculation formula.

-As you can see, the table shows a few items paid by the seller or buyer.
+It’s the trade term agreed by the seller and buyer.
+And it should be listed on the Proforma Invoice or Quote Sheet.
 The Incoterms rules are intended primarily to clearly communicate the tasks, costs, and risks associated with the transportation and delivery of goods.